Tunes for Trails and Perks for Parks Free Concerts

 Critics and fans world-wide describe Face as “a true American heartland sound.”
 (Recorded A Cappella Review Board) “[Face] communicates with a directness and warmth – perhaps America at its best.”
 (Norbbottens Kuriren) “Soulful singing stands out above the crowd.”
 (FringeReview.co.uk)

-The Long Run Band - ’Colorado’s Tribute to the Eagles’ - SOLD OUT
+The Long Run Band - ’Colorado’s Tribute to the Eagles’

 The Long Run is a group of professional Colorado-based musicians dedicated to the faithful reproduction of the music of America’s most iconic band.